← Close

 Residency:

 António Ole (b.1951 Angola) is a leading figure in the history of artistic developments in Angola and one of the most active on the international contemporary art scene among Portuguese-speaking African artists.
 His rich and diversified visual universe is bound in the vivid intersection of direct observation, historical memory, far-reaching references and pressing contemporary issues such as poverty, inequity, migration, corruption and unsustainable development.
-His immediate cultural and natural surroundings are continuous sources of inspiration.
-Throughout his work, the artist often pays tribute to the simple beauty and spontaneous creativity thriving among the Angolan population, which are noticeable in all aspects of people’s daily lives.
-His multimedia inventiveness ranges from cinema, video and photography to drawings, collage, painting, sculpture and monumental installation.

 O Poder da Água e das Partículas Sensíveis, 2018.